Skip to main content

 Grab your old onesies, your pup, and your sewing machine: You’re about to learn how to make dog clothes from baby clothes.
 Even better: You may even have everything you need already in your home!

-You don’t even need to be an experienced sewer to get this project done — a simple hand-done stitch will do the job just fine!
+You don’t even need to be an experienced seamstress to get this project done — a simple hand-done stitch will do the job just fine!
 And remember, recycling used items is one of the most sustainable ways to reduce waste (and save money).
 Here's how to make dog clothes from baby clothes.

 A small dog wears a sweater outside